zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 ```

 2. Then add the builder method.
-This shows the login button if you're not authenticated, a loading bar if the login process is going on, and your name if you are authenticated:
+If you're not authenticated, this shows the login button.
+If the login process is going on, it shows a loading bar.
+If you are authenticated, it shows your name.

 ```dart
 @override